theislab/scarches/docs/index.rst

 Where to start?
 ---------------
-To get a sense of how the model works please go through `this <https://scarches.readthedocs.io/en/latest/pancreas_pipeline.html>`__ tutorial.
+To get a sense of how the model works please go through `this <https://scarches.readthedocs.io/en/latest/trvae_surgery_pipeline.html>`__ tutorial.
 To find out how to construct and share or use pre-trained models example sections.
-Check `this <https://scarches.readthedocs.io/en/latest/zenodo_intestine.html>`__ example to learn how to start with a raw data  and pre-process data for the model.

 Reference
 -------------------------------